 4. 50-mile runners switching to the marathon.
-If you want to switch to the marathon, Stacy has to know on Friday night.
-DO NOT tell Phil, he won't remember, notify Stacy.
+If you want to switch to the marathon, Stuart has to know on Friday night.
 If you switch to the marathon on Friday you will be allowed to compete for overall awards in the marathon, if you toe the line as a 50 miler on Saturday and complete the marathon we will give you a completion and your time, but you can not be in competition for any marathon awards.
 50 milers completing the marathon are separately listed.
-(Our fastest times have historically been 50 milers on the first loop)

-You will follow red/white checkered ribbons all the way out to the manned aid station at the Gate #6, you will follow yellow all the way around the Big Bluff loop.
-When you get back to Gate #6 you will follow yellow /red stripe ribbons all the way to the finish.
-50-mile runners will take Alexander's Cutoff on the second loop and follow the pink ribbons starting at gate #4, they will follow pink to the gate #6 manned aid station.
+You will follow red/white checkered ribbons all the way out to the manned aid station at the Gate #6 and all the way around the Big Bluff loop.
+When you get back to Gate #6 you will follow yellow/red stripe ribbons all the way to the finish.
+50-mile runners will take Alexander's Cutoff on the second loop and follow the green ribbons starting at gate #4 to the gate #6 manned aid station.
 There are numerous other markings on the trail.
 Pay no attention to these; the horse riders put these up.
-Ours ribbons are checkered red/white, red/yellow stripe, pink or yellow.
-The trail crosses itself once in Horsethief Canyon, then again at gate #1, then in the Prairie Loop at the water crossing below Red Rock Canyon, and then at gate #2 and several times at Gate #6.
-When it crosses itself you will be running by both checkered red/white ribbons and red/yellow stripe at the same time.
+Ours ribbons are checkered red/white, red/yellow stripe and green.
+The trail crosses itself a few times so you will be running by both checkered red/white ribbons and red/yellow stripe at the same time.
 Pay attention, if you have not reached the manned aid station at Gate #6, stay with red/white, if you are coming back in stay with red/yellow.
-When I put out markers I tried to put them up so that when you passed one ribbon the next marker would be in view.
-I started marking trail Monday, the wind, animals, etc. will have knocked some down by now.
-Some will have become frayed and short.
+When we put out markers we try to put them up so that when you passed one ribbon the next marker would be in view.
 In any case you should never have to run more than a couple of minutes without seeing a marker.
-The trail is overly marked.
-If you see markers spaced every couple of feet I am trying to warn you that there is some kind of trail crossing happening.
+If you see markers spaced every couple of feet we are trying to warn you that there is some kind of trail crossing happening.
 Be aware that you take the correct fork.
-The trail in Horsethief Canyon is the most confusing.
-There are many side trails and intersections and it is heavily used by riders and hikers, so there are many paths.
-You follow this trail first going out and it is the last section coming back in.
-The Prairie Loop trail is more primitive, the riders use it, but almost no hikers get that far.
-There are less side trails to get lost on.
-The Alum Creek loop is locked out for half the year, not many riders get on it, and no hikers.
-It is very primitive in places.
-You will be following game trails, cattle paths and such.
-In places the trail is very, very light, you will be running from marker to marker across the prairie.
-There were no improved trails in the Big Bluff area until we cut them.
-It is very rocky in places; there is a lot of grass covering the rocks, keep your eyes open for markers.
 We will have several fence crossings in the Big Bluffs loop.
-I have placed army blankets over the barbwire strands at the places you need to cross the fences.
+There are army blankets over the barbwire strands at the places you need to cross the fences.
 The top strand has been taken down; please step over the fence there.
 The blanket will protect your hands and clothing from the barbs.
-For those folks unacquainted with crossing a barbwire fence, simply push down on the blanket, it will "give" enough for you to step over.
+For those folks unacquainted with crossing a barbwire fence, simply push down on the blanket, it will give enough for you to step over.

 Toilets: There will be a camping style toilet at the Gate #6 aid station and out on the Big Bluff loop along with porta-potties and real bathrooms at Start/Finish.